Heidi Montag reveals the name of her baby boy - NewsBreak

 Katherine Schwarzenegger and Chris Pratt share daughters Eloise, 5 months, and Lyla, 2 Katherine Schwarzenegger Pratt stuck to a sweet theme for her first Halloween as a mom of two.
 The children's book author — who shares daughters Eloise Christina, 5 months, and Lyla Maria, 2, with husband Chris Pratt — shared an Instagram post Tuesday with scenes from her Halloween with her girls.
 In one photo, Lyla can be seen from behind wearing big butterfly wings, an all-black outfit and her hair in pigtails.
 Another shows Eloise from the neck down,...

-Kaley Cuoco is loving her growing baby bump!
-The Flight Attendant star, 36, showed off several sweet moments from her pregnancy Thursday in a series of Instagram Stories featuring her boyfriend, actor Tom Pelphrey.
-Cuoco beams with the Ozark actor, 40, in one mirror selfie as she shows off her bare baby bump in a crop top, while in another, she hugs the father-to-be while sporting some adorable maternity overalls.

-Pregnant Kaley Cuoco’s Baby Bump Album While Expecting 1st Child With Tom Pelphrey: Photos
+Pregnant Kaley Cuoco Shows Off Bare Baby Bump After Announcing She’s Expecting a Daughter With Tom Pelphrey: Photos

-Coming soon!
-Kaley Cuoco has given fans glimpses of her pregnancy progress since announcing she and Tom Pelphrey have a baby on the way. "💕Baby girl Pelphrey coming 2023💕 beyond blessed and over the moon… I 💓you @tommypelphrey !!!" the Big Bang Theory alum gushed in her October 2022 Instagram reveal, sharing several photos of […]
+Celebrating her new chapter!
+After announcing that she is expecting her first child, Kaley Cuoco has continued to document her pregnancy in sweet ways.
+The Flight Attendant star, 36, took to her Instagram Story on Thursday, October 27, to share several photos of her journey to motherhood.
+The first shot included Cuoco and boyfriend Tom […]

 Scotty McCreery + Wife Gabi Welcome a Baby Boy [Pictures]